ryjcm1/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a full-stack single-page applciation built on React.
 The data is persisted on a local PostgreSQL database.
-All client to server communication was done using the axios library.
-The application is tested with Jest and Cypress throughout the duration of the project.
+All client to server communication is done using the axios library.
+The application was tested with Jest and Cypress throughout the duration of the project.
+Storybook was used to build the components of this application in isolation.

 &emsp;
 ## Project Visuals 🌟